New Methods for Handling Singular Sample Covariance Matrices: Some Properties of the Estimator

-Another definition we need for the next Section is the so called hook length, $\mathrm{hook}(x)$, of a box $x$ in Young diagram of shape $\lambda$.
+Another related definition is the \emph{Hook length}, $\mathrm{hook}(x)$, of a box $x$ in Young diagram of shape $\kappa$.
 This is defined as the number of boxes that are in the same row to the right of it plus those boxes in the same column below it, plus one (for the box itself).
-For instance, in Figure \ref{young2} we can see the hook lengths of the partition $(5,4,1)$.
+For instance, in Figure \ref{young}, the hook length of the top-left corner box is $4+2+1=7$.
 The product of the hook's length of a partition is the product of the hook lengths of all the boxes in the partition.

-We recommend the interested reader to consult \cite{Fulton,Mac,Sagan} for more details and examples on this topic.